High-Intensity Drinking Risks, How It Differs from Binge Drinking

 While binge drinking has long been recognized for its negative consequences, high-intensity drinking represents an even more extreme form of alcohol consumption, characterized by consuming large amounts of alcohol in a short period.
 This pattern of drinking can lead to significant health issues, ranging from liver damage to mental health disorders, and is becoming increasingly prevalent, especially among young adults.

 So what exactly is high-intensity drinking, how does it differ from binge drinking, who is at risk and what dangers are associated with it?
-Let’s find out, along with strategies on how to avoid or overcome this dangerous habit.
+Let’s find out:

 What is high-intensity drinking?